 Requests for waiver of any School of Law rule, regulation, or policy shall be submitted in writing to the Dean who shall forward requests to the faculty committee having jurisdiction over the matter.
 The Dean may also forward a recommendation to the faculty.
 If none of the standing faculty committees has jurisdiction over the issue(s) raised, then the Dean, in her/his discretion, may grant or deny the waiver.
 The student will be notified of the decision in writing.
 Under no circumstances may the Dean grant a waiver to the maximum credit hour allotment contained within § XII.A. of the Student Handbook.

-For additional information on transfer policies, please contact the Office at Admissions at [email protected] or 865.545.5303.
+For additional information, please contact the Office at Admissions by email at [email protected] or by telephone at 865.545.5303.